nsoulat/DiscordBot/README.md

 ## What does it do ?

-The bot is still in construction but right now it can respond very simple sentences to specific commands.
+The bot is still in construction but right now it can respond very simple sentences to specific commands and some games are on their way !

+### Game 1 - FlagGuesser

+Thanks to <https://flagpedia.net>, the bot has a database of all country flags (and even flags of sub-country as the U.S. states).

 ## Setup